sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6500 - draft-sections/4000 - sections-example-4.md

 Details
 ----

 The following elaborates on the preceding brief overview using JSON instead of YML.
-To illustrate each section's range and for troubleshooting purposes, the config outputs the entire contents of each section.
+To illustrate each section's range and for troubleshooting purposes, the config includes a field that outputs the entire contents of each section.

 **Config**